Victor Hugo: Memorials

 Victor Hugo is the namesake of the city of Hugoton, Kansas.

 In Havana, Cuba, there is a park named after him.

-A bust of Hugo stands near the entrance of the Old Summer Palace in Beijing.
+A bust of Hugo stands near the entrance of the Old Summer Palace in Beijing honoring his opposition to its destruction by British and French Forces during the Second Opium War.

 A mosaic commemorating Hugo is located on the ceiling of the Thomas Jefferson Building of the Library of Congress.

 The London and North Western Railway named a 'Prince of Wales' Class 4-6-0 No 1134 after Hugo.
 British Railways perpetuated this memorial, naming Class 92 Electric Unit 92001 after him.

 Hugo is venerated as a saint in the Vietnamese religion of Cao Đài, a new religion established in Vietnam in 1926.

 A crater on the planet Mercury is named after him.